Customize Keyboard Shortcuts

 To customize a keyboard shortcut:

-Open the Keyboard Shortcuts Preferences panel and, in the search box, type an existing keyboard shortcut or the name of an action, tool, or menu.
+Open the Keyboard Shortcuts Preferences page in the Preferences Window and, in the search box, type an existing keyboard shortcut or the name of an action, tool, or menu.

 For example, you can type

 You can enter most keyboard shortcuts by either pressing keystrokes or typing the key names.
 If using keystrokes for a keyboard shortcut does not work, try typing the key names instead.
 For example, if pressing the Ctrl key and then R does not work, try typing the text

 MATLAB displays the list of matching actions for which you can customize or define a keyboard shortcut.
 If you specify the name of a tool, MATLAB displays actions associated with the tool or menu, as well as any action names that contain the specified text.

 Select the name of the action for which you want to define or modify a keyboard shortcut.